API References

 The idea to abstract this comes from Chen & Goodman 1995.

-In addition to initialization arguments from BaseNgramModel also requires a number by which to increase the counts, gamma.
+In addition to initialization arguments from the base n-gram model, this also requires a number by which to increase the counts (gamma).

 NGramDocument(txt::AbstractString, dm::DocumentMetadata, n::Integer=1)

-NGramDocument(ng::Dict{T, Int}, n::Integer=1) where T <: AbstractStringRepresents a document as a bag of n-grams, which are UTF8 n-grams and map to counts.
+NGramDocument(ng::Dict{T, Int}, n::Integer=1) where T <: AbstractStringRepresent a document as a bag of n-grams, which are UTF8 n-grams that map to counts.

 Example